 The CRC – a new tool for social sustainability in Sweden

-Future Cities blog #20 - The CRC – a new tool for social sustainability in Sweden
+Future Cities Insight #20 - The CRC – a new tool for social sustainability in Sweden

 At the turn of the year, The Convention on the Rights of the Child (CRC) became law in Sweden.
 This is potentially a major step forward for our work in sustainability.
 With the new legislation, we have been given a tool, not only to work with children's perspectives in planning, but to strengthen social sustainability in urban planning overall.
 And it was about time!